onelineoff/crypto/README.md

 # Installation

 You will need to have both the git, and mvn command line tools installed.
-This has been tested with Java 8, git 2.19.1, and Apache mvn 3.6.0.
+This has been tested with Java 8, git 2.19.1, and Apache maven 3.6.0.

 1. cd to your working directory
 2. git clone https://github.com/onelineoff/crypto.git